sagivantebi/Tag-Tab/README.md

 ## 🔐 API Key for OpenAI Models

-When using OpenAI models, ensure to add your API key at the appropriate line in `run_neighbor_attack.py`:
+When using OpenAI models, ensure to add your API key at the appropriate line in `attacks.py` and `run_neighbor_attack.py`:

 ```python
 openai.api_key = "YOUR_API_KEY"